Sovetsky-Soyuz/Recommendation-System-Based-On-User-Feedback/README.md

 # Graduate-Thesis---Recommendation-System-Based-On-User-Feedback

-This repo performs a new method for recommendation system
+This repo performs a method for recommendation system using ABSA method to analyze users' feedbacks and recommend items for